What Is the Difference Between Net Income, Earnings, and Profit

 - Income from Social Security or other benefits

-- income from investments.
+- income from investments

-Earnings: For Individuals, Investors, or Businesses
+Earnings for Individuals, Investors, or Businesses

 The term "earnings" is a special case because it can be used for both businesses and individuals.
 An individual can have earnings from wages or salary or from other payments.
 For example, you can have Social Security earnings, which are credited to you toward your Social Security benefit.

-For an investor, earnings can be compared to the price of a stock, in a price to earnings ratio, to get the relative value of a stock.
+For an investor, earnings can be compared to the price of a stock in a price to earnings ratio to get the relative value of a stock.

 For a business, the term "earnings per share" is a way to measure the health and profitability of the company.
 Earnings are shown for individual shareholders and for the corporation as a whole.
 The term "earnings per share" relates to how the earnings of a corporation are divided among the individual shareholders.

-How Net Income Shown
+How Net Income Works for Businesses

-Net income is used for businesses.
 A business shows the calculation of net income on a financial report titled a "Net Income" or Profit and Loss financial report.
 Again, since the terms mean the same thing, either title can be used.